-Save the date: The next CNA training will be held at NFA, Copenhagen, from May 19 to 22, 2025.
+Registration now open: Registration for the next CNA training to be held at NFA, Copenhagen, from May 19 to 22, 2025, is now open here.
 The 4th International CNA Conference will be from May 23 to 24, 2025, at the same venue.
-Registration will open in December 2024.
+Submit a paper proposal here.

 Coincidence Analysis (CNA) is a configurational comparative method of causal inference and data analysis grouping causes into bundles that are jointly effective and placing them on alternative causal routes to their effects.
 The method is custom-built for uncovering multi-outcome structures, even when they produce no or only weak pairwise dependencies between endogenous and exogenous factors.